syntasso/kratix-docs/docs/main/06-faq.md

 ### Is Kratix only useful for deploying simple services?

 Quite the opposite, Kratix is at its most powerful when deploying complex services.
 The more complexity is removed from the stream-aligned teams (and encapsulated in the platform), the lower their cognitive load, and the more productive they are.
-See the [Kpack-and-Knative Application Stack](https://github.com/Syntasso/kratix/tree/main/samples/appstack) as an example of a more complex Promise making life easier for stream-aligned teams.
+See the [Compound Promises page](./guides/composite-promises) for details on how you would create larger, more complex Promises by combining Promises

 ### My organisation would like to add all of our tooling as Promises to our platform, and some of our tools are challenging to deploy and manage.
 I worry a single platform team would get overwhelmed.
 How do I scale up?